jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/ancestries/warbloods.md

 title: Warbloods
 fifth-equiv: Half-Orcs
 indexed: true
-categories: [Races]
+categories: [Ancestries]
 ---

-{% include raceBlock.html name="Warbloods" img="warblood.png" origin="Eluneia" home="Forsworn" nation="Northborn Alliance" nationlink="/nations/northborn_alliance" %}
+{% include ancestryBlock.html name="Warbloods" img="warblood.png" origin="Eluneia" home="Forsworn" nation="Northborn Alliance" nationlink="/nations/northborn_alliance" %}

 No one knows the exact origins of the Warbloods, though it is widely accepted that what once were two people is now one.
-It is said that Warbloods have both Orcish and human ancestors, though with the color of their skin ranging from olive and bronze to greenish and blue, it is almost certain that their human ancestors were not [M'to](/races/mto).
+It is said that Warbloods have both Orcish and human ancestors, though with the color of their skin ranging from olive and bronze to greenish and blue, it is almost certain that their human ancestors were not [M'to](/ancestries/mto).

 Warbloods are a passionate people, and outsiders visiting their settlements are often amazed by the casual use of violence among them.
 It is not unusual to find at least two Warbloods fighting at any given point during the day, though this behavior